Amazon defeats union push in Alabama, but Seattle-area labor leaders say the fight’s not over

 “Any worker that has a sense of what’s at risk feels those threats,” said Larry Brown, the president of the Washington State Labor Council, referring to the threat of retaliation from an employer.
 “Those threats are real.
 That’s why we need the PRO Act.”

 Still, Guenther said she’s optimistic about future organizing at Amazon facilities.
-It often takes multiple attempts for workers to successfully organize a union, she saidnoted.
+It often takes multiple attempts for workers to successfully organize a union, she said.
 “Once workers start organizing, they never stop.”

 As soon as the vote count in Alabama neared 1,600 “no votes,” union officials charged that Amazon illegally interfered in the voting process.
 The Retail, Warehouse and Department Store Union (RWDSU), which represented Amazon workers seeking to unionize at the Bessemer facility, said it will file an objection to Amazon’s conduct in the election with the National Labor Relations Board, an appeals process that could take additional weeks or months to conclude.